AdaCore/training_material/courses/fundamentals_of_ada/894_ada_containers/02-container_types.rst

 * :dfn:`Ordered`

-    - Elements are sorted in order
+    - Components are sorted in order
     - Must provide :ada:`<` and :ada:`=` operators
     - Not hashed
     - :ada:`XXX_Ordered_<Structure>`

 * :dfn:`Hashed`

-    - Elements are hashed
+    - Components are hashed
     - Must provide :ada:`Hash` function and :ada:`=` operator
     - Not ordered
     - Some hash functions are provided (e.g. :ada:`Ada.Strings.Hash`)